Workable/riviere/README.md

 **errors.callback**

 Control how the server handles any unhandled errors inside a request's context.
-The default is to do nothing.
+The default is to re-throw the unhandled error.

 *Example*: